catchlui/TSOAI/T8/README.md

 - `model.py`: This file contains the architecture of the convolutional neural network model used for image classification.
 It defines the structure of the model and the forward propagation method.
 - `SP- S8_v3_BatchNorm.ipynb`: This Jupyter Notebook contains the main code to run the application for the batch normalizatoin .
 It demonstrates how to import the model architecture and training class from `model.py`
 - `SP- S8_v2_groupNorm.ipynb` : This jupyter Notebook contains the main code and graphs for Group Normalization
+- `SP- S8_v3_layerNorm.ipynb`: This jupyter Notebook contains the main code and graphs for Layer Normalization

 ## Instructions